Maghwyn/supervision-service/README.md

 ```

 Once you have access to pyenv in your terminal, install python 3.10 with `sudo pyenv install 3.10`, this will download a tar of the specified version.
-- If you're running into the error : **"no acceptable C compiler found in $PATH"**, just run `sudo apt install build-essential` then rerun the command.
+- If you're running into the error : **"no acceptable C compiler found in $PATH"**, just run `sudo apt-get -y install build-essential` then rerun the command.
 - If you're running into an error where the last line is **"[Makefile:1280: install] Error 1"** and a bunch of array index referencing pip and numpy, try pasting the log file as follow : `cat /tmp/python-build.<number>.<number>.log` from the error log.
-If you can find "no module named zlib" in the log, run the following command `sudo apt install zlib1g zlib1g-dev libssl-dev libbz2-dev libsqlite3-dev` as stated in the wiki of [pyenv](https://github.com/pyenv/pyenv/wiki/Common-build-problems#build-failed-error-the-python-zlib-extension-was-not-compiled-missing-the-zlib), then rerun the command.
+If you can find "no module named zlib" in the log, run the following command `sudo apt-get -y install zlib1g zlib1g-dev libssl-dev libbz2-dev libsqlite3-dev` as stated in the wiki of [pyenv](https://github.com/pyenv/pyenv/wiki/Common-build-problems#build-failed-error-the-python-zlib-extension-was-not-compiled-missing-the-zlib), then rerun the command.

 At this point you have installed python 3.10 with pyenv.